 The following week, I was told to go to school early, so I could attend the training sessions in the morning.
 I belonged to the afternoon shift then, and going to school early meant having to wake up earlier than usual.
 It didn’t thrill me at all.
-Plus, it also meant missing my favorite shows on MTV Channel in the morning.
+Plus, it also meant missing my favorite morning shows on MTV Channel.
 Worse, I found the training sessions boring.
 Editorial writing?
 Duh.

 A few days into the training, the coach approached me, telling me that we were attending a series of lectures on campus journalism in another school the next day.
 She instructed me to bring packed lunch and extra cash and inform my parents that I’d be out for the entire day in the next two days.

 It wasn’t the first time I was participating in an activity outside school, so of course, Mama was okay with it.
-In fact, she was thrilled.
-She thought it would be cool to learn more about writing.
+In fact, she was excited for me.
+She thought it would be cool for me to learn more about writing.